orendain/DemeoMods/README.md

 - Normal start cards plus Charge and War Cry
 - War Cry and Whirlwind area coverage changed from 3x3 to 5x5
 - A NEW reusable non-damaging Pull card which costs 0 Action Points (works on enemies and allies)
-- Critical hits regain all used Action Points, Pull, and gains Berserk (+1 damage for the rest of the turn)
+- Critical hits regain all used Action Points (max 2), Pull, and gain Berserk (+1 damage for the turn)
 - Enemies that melee you will be counter-attacked for 1 damage

 **Barbarian:**